jcoliz/YoFi.Blazor/README.md

-# YoFi.Blazor
+# YoFi.Spa

-This is an experimental project to port the [YoFi](https://github.com/jcoliz/yofi) Personal Finance Manager to Blazor.
+This is an experimental project to port the [YoFi](https://github.com/jcoliz/yofi) Personal Finance Manager to a Single Page App.

 ## Current Status

-The runtime project infrastructure is in place, and I've just started porting use cases.

-I'm happy with the idea of a thin layer of controllers on top of the Core layer's UI facing interfaces.
-I'm calling it the YoFi.WireApi layer, and starting to flesh it out here.

-I'm also happy with generating an OpenAPI specification out of these controllers, then using NSwag to generate a matching client SDK.
-The tests demonstrate using the WireApi with the client SDK and also directly.
+* STARTED: Now porting in earnest to Vue.
+The functional tests in YoFi.Vue.Tests.Functional give a progress report on how far along that is.
+* DONE: Experimented with Blazor.
+Decided I didn't like it.
+Initial loading (even on pro-quality Blazor sites) is just too much.
+* DONE: Open API specification.
+NSwag to create and consume this spec.
+* DONE: WireApi layer.
+Provides access to Core layer's UI facing interfaces through Api controllers.
+* DONE: Project infrastructure

 ## Architecture

+This was my original thinking for when I was working on Blazor.
+Obviously, I need to update this now for Vue.

+Conceptually, it's still accurate.
+The difference is that there is no generated client.
+Right now, just calling endpoints directly.
+I'll consider generating a client in the future.
+Also there is no separate client project.
+Client is contained in the YoFi.Vue/clientapp directory.

 [![System Architecture](/docs/images/YoFi-Blazor-Layers-R1.svg)](https://raw.githubusercontent.com/jcoliz/YoFi.WebApi/master/docs/images/YoFi-Blazor-Layers-R1.svg)